-Table 14 Medical criteria for operational firefighters - substance misusea
+Table 14 Medical criteria for operational firefighters - substance misuse^a

 Condition Criteria AUDIT questionnaire Score of 8-15.
 The firefighter may be managed within the consultation byproviding simple advice and information on alcohol guidelines and risk factors.
 They may be classified as Fit to Perform Firefighting Duties if, on overall assessment, the risk is considered to be low.
 If there are any concerns, the firefighter should be classified as Fit to Perform Firefighting Duties Subject to Review.
 Score of 16-19.
 The firefighter may be managed with a combination of simple advice, counselling and monitoring.
 Follow[up and referral to the firefighter's GP are required and the GP should be provided with a copy of this standard.
 They should be classified as Fit to Perform Firefighting DutiesSubject to Review or Temporarily Unfit to Perform Firefighting Duties, pending further assessment.
 Score of ≥20, or where combined scores on questions 4, 5, and 6 are >4.
 Thefirefighter should be referred for specialist service assessment for consideration of treatment and an opinion regarding prognosis.
 (If the FRNSW nominated specialist recommends treatment, and the firefighter is willing to engage in treatment, the firefighter should be referred back to their GP for referral to an appropriate treatment provider.
 All treatment providers should be provided with this standard for substance misuse.)
 The firefighter should be classed as Temporarily Unfit to Perform Firefighting Duties, pending further assessment.
 Firefighters not willing to engage in treatment should be classed asPermanently Unfit to Perform Firefighting Duties.
-Substance misuse A firefighter is not Fit to Perform Firefighting Duties if there is evidence of illicit drug use, or abuse or dependence of any substance.
-Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be determined by the FRNSW Occupational Physician, takinginto account the opinion of an appropriate specialist (such as an addictionmedicine specialist or addiction psychiatrist) as to whether the following criteria are met: • the firefighter is involved in a treatment program and has been in remission for a minimum of 3-6 months (refer to the text for the definition of remission), and • biological monitoring confirms remission, and • there is an absence of cognitive impairments, and • there is an absence of end[organ effects that impact on medical fitnessfor operational duties (as described elsewhere in this standard), and • the risk of further illicit drug use or other substance misuse is assessed asbeing low.
+Substance misuse A firefighter is not Fit to Perform Firefighting Duties if there is evidence of filicit drug use, or abuse or dependence of any substance.
+Fit to Perform Firefighting Duties Subject to Review, with at least annual review, may be determined by the FRNSW Occupational Physician, takinginto account the opinion of an appropriate specialist (such as an addictionmedicine specialist or addiction psychiatrist) as to whether the following criteria are met: • the firefighter is involved in a treatment program and has been in remission for a minimum of 3-6 months (refer to the text for the definition of remission), and • biological monitoring confirms remission, and • there is an absence of cognitive impairments, and • there is an absence of end[organ effects that impact on medical fitnessfor operational duties (as described elsewhere in this standard), and • the risk of further illicit drug use or other substance misuse is assessed asbeing a It is important that assessing doctors familiarise themselves with both the general information above and the tabulated standards before making an assessment of a person's medical fitness for duty.